-1. In consideration of the President of India (hereinafter called 'the Government') having agreed to exempt [hereinafter called 'the said agreed to exempt [hereinafter called 'the said Contractor(s)'] from the demand, under the terms and conditions of an Agreement dated made between for and (hereinafter called 'the said Agreement'), of security deposit for the due fulfilment by the said Contractor(s) of the terms and conditions contained in the said Agreement, on production of a bank Guarantee for Rs.
-(Rupees Only) We, , (hereinafter referred (indicate the name of the bank) to as 'the Bank') at the request of [contractor(s)] do hereby undertake to pay to the Government an amount not exceeding Rs. against any loss or damage caused to or suffered or would be caused to or suffered by the Government by reason of any breach by the said Contractor(s) of any of the terms or conditions contained in the said Agreement. (indicate the 2.
-We name of the bank) do hereby undertake to pay the amounts due and payable under this guarantee without any demur, merely on a demand from the Government stating that the amount claimed is due by way of loss or damage caused to or would be caused to or suffered by the Government by reason of breach by the said contractor(s) of any of the terms or conditions contained in the said Agreement or by reason of the contractor(s)' failure to perform the said Agreement.
+1. In consideration of the President of India (hereinafter called 'the Government') having agreed to exempt [hereinafter called 'the said Contractor(s)'] from the demand, under the terms and conditions of an Agreement dated made between andforforfor said Agreement'), of security deposit for the due fulfilment by the said Contractor(s) of the terms and conditions contained in the said Agreement, on production of a bank Guarantee for Rs.
+(Rupees Only) We, , (hereinafter referred (indicate the name of the bank) to as 'the Bank') at the request of [contractor(s)] do hereby undertake to pay to the Government an amount not exceeding Rs against any loss or damage caused to or suffered or would be caused to or suffered by the Government by reason of any breach by the said Contractor(s) of any of the terms or conditions contained in the said Agreement. - 2 We (indicate the name of the bank) do hereby undertake to pay the amounts due and payable under this guarantee without any demur, merely on a demand from the Government stating that the amount claimed is due by way of loss or damage caused to or would be caused to or suffered by the Government by reason of breach by the said contractor(s) of any of the terms or conditions contained in the said Agreement or by reason of the contractor(s)' failure to perform the said Agreement.
 Any such demand made on the bank shall be conclusive as regards the amount due and payable by the Bank under this guarantee.
 However, our liability under this guarantee shall be restricted to an amount not exceeding Rs.